Kids on Campus Biographies

 Leslie Percival is the owner of LuvINK&Paper Studio in Keene.
 She has worked in Keene Elementary schools for 14 years.
 She holds degrees in Early Childhood Education and Early Childhood Special Education.
 Her interests include paper crafting, reading and children’s literature.

 Emilia Whippie Prior teaches 4th and 5th grade at Nelson School.
-Emilia has a passion for theater.
-She has been involved in a number of small and large productions locally, both on stage and off, and now enjoys organizing plays with her students.
-Emilia also holds a degree in social science and enjoys helping history come alive for students.
-In 2015, she and her husband wrote their first book together, Patriot Papers, which focuses on making the Declaration of Independence and the Constitution more accessible for middle-school students.
-Emilia also enjoys gardening, needle felting, sewing, reading, and traveling.
+Emilia also holds a degree in Elementary Education and Social Science and enjoys sharing her knowledge with others.
+In 2015, she and her husband wrote their first book together, The Patriot Papers, which focuses on making the Declaration of Independence and the Constitution more accessible for middle-school students.
+Emilia also enjoys gardening, crafting, sewing, reading, theater, traveling and has most recently joined a colonial reenactment club.
 She and her husband live on a small farm with their cows, chickens, and bees.

 JJ Prior is a fifth grade teacher at Fuller Elementary School in Keene.
 He enjoys beekeeping, photography, playing with cows, and learning new things about the world around him!
 JJ is a graduate of KSC, where he was a photographer and editor of the student newspaper.
 He holds a BA in Social Science and M.Ed. in Curriculum & Instruction.

-Kristin Roach is the 3/4 teacher at Nelson School.
+Kristin Roach is the 3rd and 4th grade teacher at Nelson School.
 A graduate of Keene State College, she also teaches technology workshops for teachers.
 Kristin and her husband are parents to an energetic young son and a Portuguese Water Dog.